Choi-Master/CS12/index.md

    [chapter 0](https://github.com/Choi-Master/CS12/blob/gh-pages/textbook/chap00.ipynb)
 2. Using the [Jupyter notebook viewer](https://nbviewer.jupyter.org/).
 Paste the github link into the viewer.
+3. You can also download the files and read in Microsoft Visual Studio (VS) Code.

 ### Week 1 (Sept 3 to Sept 6)